csshark/FormPoison/README.md

 </p>

 Smart form-focused injection Framework based on experience with data validation issues, XSS and SQL attacks executed so far.
 The main purpose of the framework is to perform tests that cover the maximum XSS risk for a given application.
-Please do not treat this tool as a replacement for existing offensive security tools, but rather as a support/companion to them (especially since it integrates with them).
+Please do not treat this tool as a replacement for existing offensive security tools, but rather as a support/companion to them.
 Cross-Site Scripting is unusual vulnerability and could be found almost randomly with different tools. <b>Before you start</b>, be aware of many false-positives when running attack.
 Sometimes web application returns '200 OK' <b>by default</b> and doesn't get injected at all.
 Run scan, check for CVEs, investigate and then attack. <p><b>Warning:</b> High-intensity tool (~7 req/s).
 May trigger security alerts.
 Use responsibly.</p>

 ## Installation:
 <pre><code>git clone https://github.com/csshark/FormPoison.git